toncenter/ton-indexer/README.md

 > [!NOTE]
 > This repository's master branch hosts the TON Indexer designed for direct reading from the TON Node database.
 If you are looking for an indexer that operates through `tonlib + liteserver`, please refer to the branch [legacy](https://github.com/toncenter/ton-indexer/tree/legacy).

+> [!NOTE]
+> Be careful upgrading the indexer.
+Versions with different major and minor have different schemas and they are incompatible with each other.

 TON Indexer stores blocks, transactions, messages, NFTs, Jettons and DNS domains in PostgreSQL database and provides convenient API.